Founder’s Day 2021

 A one-day tribute to a town’s heritage has visitors headed to Red Bay in September for a day of free family fun.

 Situated under the shade trees of Bay Tree Park, the annual Red Bay Founder’s Fest is held the third Saturday of September, with contests, sidewalk sales and live music.

 The daylong event kicks off with the King and Queen’s Train Ride at 8:30 a.m., from the winners of the beauty pageant that will be held on September 15th at Red Bay High School.
 Live music cranks up at 9 a.m.
 A contest to see who has the best fried pie entries with the best tasting and most unusual will take home a cash prize.
-There are a variety of contests for festival-goers to participate in, and include buck dancing, quilt, coloring, photography and fiddling contests, a corn hole tournament and a bar-b-que cook-off.
+There are a variety of contests for festival-goers to participate in, and include buck dancing, quilt, coloring and photography.

 A variety of delicious festival food will be available.
 Another crowd favorite is the giveaways.
 Prizes will be awarded to the largest family, longest distance traveled to the event and youngest and oldest attendees.

 Bay Tree Park is located between 2nd and 3rd Streets, along 4th Avenue SE in Downtown Red Bay.
 The festival runs from 8:30 a.m. until 4 p.m.
 Admission is free.

 For more information on the festival or to register as a vendor, contact Tracie Clark at Red Bay City Hall at (256) 356-4473 ext.
 3.